 One in five people suffer from headaches on average once a week.
 There are different types of headache, each brought on by different causes and requiring different treatments or prevention methods.
 Types of headache include tension, cluster and migraine headaches.

 Hypercholesterolaemia or hyperlipidaemia are the medical names for an increased level of cholesterol and other fatty substances as triglycerides in blood.

 When your total cholesterol level exceeds 5 mmol/l you need to take action.

-Before you start with medicines you have to try if a diet low in (animal) fat and with lots of vegetables, fruit and fish, a lower alcohol consumption and physical exercise, thereby reducing your weight, gets your cholesterol level below the critical 5 mmol/l limit.
+Before you start with medication you have to begin a diet low in animal fat with lots of vegetables, fruits and fish.
+Lifestyle changes will need to be enforced in your daily activites like lowering alcohol consumption and getting physical exercise to reduce your weight in order to get your cholesterol level below the critical 5 mmol/l limit.

-Be sure a medical doctor has examined you and diagnosed as hypercholesterolaemia or hyperlipidaemia for which treatment with drugs is needed.
-There is a good chance that you need to use medication for the rest of your life.
-Monitoring your cholesterol level should be part of this and is also important for the dosage you need of a certain product.
+Only a medical doctor can diagnose hypercholesterolaemia or hyperlipidaemia.
+If you have been diagnosed with either of these conditions there may be a good chance that you will need to use medication for the rest of your life.
+Monitoring your cholesterol level should be part of managing your health particularly if you are over the age of 40.

 Pharmacy product(s) in this category